 Although crystalline solar power panels are often sold with 25- to 30-year lifespan guarantees, those 30-year-old modules won’t be performing as well as they did on Day 1.
-Performance declines as solar cells degrade due to unavoidable circumstances like UV exposure and weather cycles.
+Performance declines as solar cells experience degradation due to unavoidable circumstances like UV exposure and weather cycles.
 Manufacturers realize this, so solar panels come with a power output or performance warranty that usually guarantees 80% production at 25 years.

 Panel companies are only comfortable offering this guarantee because of a 2012 NREL study (“Photovoltaic Degradation Rates—An Analytical Review”) that found solar panels degrade about 0.5% to 3% each year, barring any equipment issues.